Parth-Vader/FB-Spider/README.md

 The number of posts and comments can be changed by editing the graph.py file.

-Please replace the access token by your app's access token. s
+Please replace the YOUR_ACCESS_TOKEN by your app's access token.